techidaily/site-windows11/source/_posts/decoding-windows-pe-file-system.md

  COFF or Common Object File Format is a standardized set of conventions for representing binary instructions.
 COFF helps in maintaining cross-platform compatibility as all COFF file formats follow the same set of rules and conventions for organizing code and data.
 Although COFF was originally developed for use on \*NIX systems, it is now ubiquitous across all platforms.

- The Windows Portable Executable (PE) file format is a modification of COFF and has been developed to be exclusively used on[32-bit and 64-bit Windows systems](http://www.makeuseof.com/tag/difference-32-bit-64-bit-windows/) .
+ The Windows Portable Executable (PE) file format is a modification of COFF and has been developed to be exclusively used on [32-bit and 64-bit Windows systems](http://www.makeuseof.com/tag/difference-32-bit-64-bit-windows/) .
 Unlike COFF, which provides a standardized format for object files, Windows PE provides a standardized format for executables and library files.

  It contains sections and headers which provide information about the executable in question and helps the system loader manage data related to the executable.
 The headers in a PE file help the system loader map the file onto the memory, resolve dependencies such as API exports/imports, manage resources and prepare the file for execution.